kshamaakumar/Road-infrastructure-detection/README.md

 <img width="380" alt="image" src="https://user-images.githubusercontent.com/91287933/225830108-7a5e5424-c722-4d28-8384-999947613e83.png">

-How to use the system
+How to use the framework